 The Bible tells us to focus on what is right and look straight ahead to what is good (Proverbs 4:25).

 Also called “doxing,” the app’s strategy is to blackmail participants.
 It forces them to obey.
 The result is extreme anxiety.

 The Bible tells us not to be anxious about anything and allow God’s peace to guard our hearts.
 (Philippians 4:6-7)

 → Why I regret allowing my kids to own computer gadgets.

 3. Momo challenges you to commit suicide.

-The most important thing is that as a Christian, you know who you are in Christ.
-There is power in the name of Jesus and demons are no match even at the sound of His name (Luke 10:17).
-He will return soon to save those who belong to God, but the question is do you know the real Jesus and His promises?
+Know who you are in Christ!
+There is power in the name of Jesus, and demons are no match even at the sound of His name (Luke 10:17).
+Jesus will return to save those who belong to God, but the question is, do you know the real Jesus and His promises?

 → How Dr. Hayden Kho overcame suicide thoughts.